bitcoin-s/bitcoin-s/docs/secp256k1/secp256k1.md

 4. [windows 64 bit](../../secp256k1jni/natives/windows_64)

 Bitcoin-s uses a zero dependency library called [`native-lib-loader`](https://github.com/scijava/native-lib-loader).
-The does the appropriate loading of the library onto your classpath to be accessed.
+That does the appropriate loading of the library onto your classpath to be accessed.

 #### Using libsecp256k1